 A full list of courses offered:

-- Emerging Topics in Environmental, Natural Resources, and Energy Law I and II
+- Emerging Topics in Environmental, Natural Resources, and Energy Law (two semesters required for all LLM students)

-- Introduction to US Environmental Law Study (for international students)
+- Introduction to US Environmental Law and Legal Studies (for international LLM students)

 - Energy Law: Electricity Regulation